 Running a successful restaurant means keeping a close eye on your financial reports, and that includes your restaurant balance sheet.

-A restaurant balance sheet provides an overview of your business’s financial health, and plays a valuable role in short and long-term forecasting.
+A restaurant’s balance sheet provides an overview of your business’s financial health, and plays a valuable role in short and long-term forecasting.
 It can also provide insight into how you can adjust your spending to increase restaurant sales and reduce operating costs in your restaurant.

-When used alongside other financial documents, such as your restaurant profit and loss statement (also known as your restaurant income statement) and your statement of cash flows, your balance sheet gives you a more complete picture of your restaurant’s finances.
+When used alongside other documents, such as your restaurant profit and loss statement (also known as your restaurant income statement) and your cash flow statement, and your restaurant budget template, your balance sheet gives you a more complete picture of your restaurant’s finances.

-To help you make sense of all these important financial statements, this article will provide a comprehensive introduction to:
+To help you make sense of all these important documents, this article will provide a comprehensive introduction to:

 Balance sheets for your restaurant